BIM Case Studies

 The Architects at HCF and Associates have used this residential project to implement a BIM-integrated design

 process.
 From conception to construction, BIM has not only proven to minimize time and resource consumption,

 it has also had a positive impact on the thought process and productive mindset of the Architects.

 ”G. Itoya” 3rd floor | Photo: Toshihide

 January 17, 2018

 Specialized in façade and interior design, Ikeda is based in Yokohama, Japan.
-The firm launched a
+The firm launched a full-scale

-BIM in the design and development of the interiors.
+design and development of the interiors.

 Rubjerg Knude Lighthouse | Photo: Hampus Berndtsson